dianavile/RgSocDVTeam/README-LivingStyleGuide.md

 Living Style Guid as DOC in an API is:
 1) __independent:__
 It comes with specified templates per action.
 Each template contains:
-1) HTML
+-  HTML
-2) CSS
+- CSS
-3) Examples
+- Examples
-4) Test cases
+- Test cases
-5) References
+- References
-6) Screenshots
+- Screenshots
-Whereas, maintaining a _static_ Pattern Library (traditional style guide in HTML/CSS) is errorprone and hard work.

 2) __easy to use:__
 It _standardize the CSS_, with consistent names of modules, keeping the codebase small and quick to load.

 3) __maintainable:__
 It maintains _design consistency_ troughout the production process.
 The designer can look in one place to reference the site’s components and ensure a cohesive look and feel throughout.

 4) It is __testable__

 ## Getting Started